waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Quest: The Sick Ampharos
 *   **Goal:** Find the special medicine to cure the sick Ampharos in the Olivine Lighthouse.
+*   **Current Hypothesis:** The special medicine is located in a new town across the sea to the west of Olivine, accessible via SURF.
+*   **Alternative Hypothesis 1:** The medicine is in a location I've already visited, but is now accessible because of a story trigger I've completed.
+I should check with key NPCs in Ecruteak and Goldenrod.
+*   **Alternative Hypothesis 2:** The medicine is not an item, but a person I need to talk to in an area I haven't fully explored, like southern Route 39.

+### Verified Conclusions
-*   **Verified Conclusion:** The way forward is not currently in the Lighthouse.
-I have exhausted all paths on 2F.
-The dialogue from the Gentleman NPC about needing 'ordinary medicine' not working strongly implies I must find a special cure elsewhere.
+*   The way forward is not currently in the Olivine Lighthouse.
+I have exhausted all paths.
-*   **Hypothesis 1:** The special medicine is located in a different town or route.
-I will need to travel to find it.
-*   **Conclusion:** The sailor on the pier had no new information about the special medicine.
+*   The sailor on the pier in Olivine City has no new information about the special medicine.
-*   **New Hypothesis:** The special medicine is located in a different town across the sea to the west, accessible via SURF.

-### General Hypotheses & Verified Conclusions
-*   **Conclusion:** The southern and western water routes in Union Cave B2F are isolated dead ends.
+*   The southern and western water routes in Union Cave B2F are isolated dead ends.
-*   **Conclusion:** The southwestern part of Union Cave 1F is a dead end due to one-way ledges.
+*   The southwestern part of Union Cave 1F is a dead end due to one-way ledges.
-*   **Hypothesis (UNTESTED):** `HEADBUTT_TREE`s might be passable by using the move 'Headbutt' from the Pokémon party menu while facing the tree.
-Test requires a Pokémon with the move Headbutt.
+*   `HEADBUTT_TREE`s might be passable by using the move 'Headbutt'.
+(Requires testing).